kubernetes-retired/service-catalog/README.md

 **Service Instance**: Each request for a unique use of a Service will result in the Service Catalog requesting a new Service Instance from the owning Service Broker.

+**Service Consumer**: any person or application that will use a Service from the catalog.

 **Application**: code that will access or consume a Service.
 While in Kubernetes the code that is deployed is often called a "Service", to avoid confusion, this